marbl/verkko/README.md

     --ahc-run                HiC alignment, 8-hicPipeline/align_bwa*.sh
     --fhc-run                All scripts in HiC pipeline other than alignment,  8-hicPipeline/*.sh

-The mommand line format of all these options is the same: number-of-cpus memory-in-gb time-in-hours, i.e.   `--cns-run 8 32 2`.
+The command line format of all these options is the same: number-of-cpus memory-in-gb time-in-hours, i.e.   `--cns-run 8 32 2`.
 Default values can be found in verkko bash script, i.e.  `grep par_ bin/verkko`.
 Values used for each verkko run are listed in `verkko.yml` in the run directory.
 </details>